Definition of LMS

-What is the definition of an LMS software?
-LMS stands for Learning Management System.
+LMS is an abbreviation for Learning Management System.
 Much clearer now, right?

-Management: Organize and manage your online courses, your participants, their results, and the effectiveness of your courses.
+- Management: with this software, you can organize and manage your online courses, your participants, their results, and analyze the effectiveness of your training materials.

-System: System is just another fancy word for software, which makes it sound bigger and more expensive.
+- System: system is just another fancy word for software to make it sound more professional and expensive 😏.

 What are the typical features of an LMS?

-To put it simply, the main use of an LMS is for creating beautiful courses and tracking the progress of your learners.
-That's just the start.
-More advanced features like exporting your results, inviting users, handing out certificates, and setting up integrations with third party tools make everyone's lives easier.
-Check out our full LMS features list.
+To put it simply, the primary uses of an LMS are content creation and tracking your learners' progress.
+But that's just the start.
+More advanced features like exporting the results, inviting users, handing out certificates, and setting up integrations with third-party tools make everyone's lives easier.

-Although we have a great system, our LMS is fairly priced compared to our competitors.
-We have a free version, we do not charge by user, and our paid plans start as low as $20 per month.
-If you want to learn more, just ask us for an LMS demo, and we'll happily show you around.
+Although we have a great system, our LMS is reasonably priced compared to our competitors.
+We don't charge per participant, and our paid plans start as low as $50 per month.
+If you want to learn more, just ask us for a demo of our LMS.
+We'll be happy to show you around!

 While we're at it, maybe you have another question: Why use a learning management system?